Inference for Low-rank Models without Estimating the Rank: Introduction

+The objective of this paper is to make inference about a low rank matrix without consistently estimating its rank.
+We consider the following linear model:

 where $\bf{Y}$, $\bfX$, ${\bf\Mstar}$, and $\bfE$ are $N \times T$ matrices, with $N$ and $T$ approaching infinity, and $\circ$ represents the matrix entry-wise product.
-The outcome matrix $\bfY$ and the regressor matrix $\bfX$ are observed, but ${\bf\Mstar}$ and the noise matrix $\bfE$ are unobserved.
-The rank of the matrix parameter ${\bf M^{\star}}$, denoted by $r$, is low compared to its dimensions.
-The goal is to make inference about ${\bf M^\star}$ without consistently estimating its rank.
+The outcome matrix $\bfY$ and the regressor matrix $\bfX$ are observed, and $\bfE$ is the matrix of noise.
+The target of interest is the matrix ${\bf\Mstar}$, whose rank (denoted by $r$) is unknown and low compared to its dimensions.
 Our model incorporates various models such as noisy matrix completion, heterogeneous treatment effects estimation, and varying coefficients models.

-The inferential theory has been developed in the recent literature, as in \cite{chen:2019inference, xia2022inference}, \cite{xia2021statistical}, \cite{chernozhukov2018inference, chernozhukov2021inference}.
+The inferential theory for low rank matrices has been developed in the recent literature, as in \cite{chernozhukov2018inference, chernozhukov2023inference, chen:2019inference, xia2021statistical,yan2024inference}.
 Most of these methods utilize the estimated eigenvectors for rank reductions, so we call them principal components analysis (PCA)-based methods.
-A standard PCA-based inference procedure can be outlined as follows \citep[][]{xia2021statistical,chen:2019inference}: \begin{enumerate} \item[Step 0:] Fix the \textit{true} rank of ${\bf \Mstar}$ (or consistently estimate the true rank). \item[Step 1:] Obtain an initial estimator ${\bf \widetilde{M}^{\init}}$. \item[Step 2:] Subtract a bias correction term: ${\bf \widetilde{M}}^{\naive}= {\bf\widetilde{M}}^{\init}- \calB_1.$ \item[Step 3:] Project ${\bf\widetilde{M}}^{\naive}$ onto low-rank spaces that are consistently estimated by using PCA with the ``correct'' knowledge of the true rank. \end{enumerate}
+A standard PCA-based inference procedure can be outlined as follows \citep[][]{chen:2019inference,xia2021statistical}: \begin{enumerate} \item[Step 0:] Fix the \textit{true} rank of ${\bf \Mstar}$ (or consistently estimate the true rank). \item[Step 1:] Obtain an initial estimator ${\bf \widetilde{M}^{\init}}$. \item[Step 2:] Subtract a bias correction term: ${\bf \widetilde{M}}^{\naive}= {\bf\widetilde{M}}^{\init}- \calB_1.$ \item[Step 3:] Project ${\bf\widetilde{M}}^{\naive}$ onto low-rank spaces that are consistently estimated by using PCA with the ``correct'' knowledge of the true rank. \end{enumerate}

 Here $\mathcal{B}_1$ captures a shrinkage bias one often encounters from the initial estimator.
 Clearly, one needs to start by taking the true rank (or its consistent estimator), which however requires that the signal-to-noise ratio be sufficiently high.
 This assumption often breaks down in finite sample applications.
 In fact, the rank estimation is threatened by the presence of weak factors, raising severe concerns in applications.
 For instance, in financial applications it is often the case that the first eigenvalue is much larger than the remaining eigenvalues, so consistent rank estimators often identify only one factor, which however violates empirical practices in asset pricing.
 As another example in the forecast practice, empirical eigenvalues do not decay as fast as the theory requires, so it is often difficult to determine the cut-off value to separate ``spiked eigenvalues" from the remaining ones.